Quietek/SaveSync/README.md

 - Automatically find known non-Steam games on new clients that are installed through proton in steam's compatdata folder, in $HOME/Games via Wine or lutris, or have a matching file path in $HOME and keep them in sync with other machines.

 ## Disclaimers
 This is beta software being developed by one person in their free time, bugs are expected.
-If you encounter a bug are are looking for help, please consider submitting a bug report or opening an issue on github.
+If you encounter a bug and are looking for help, please consider submitting a bug report or opening an issue on github.
 Many of these features have been minimally tested, so you may encounter issues where I haven't.
 Games that generate PC-specific save files are unsupported.
 Using this software in conjunction with games that are enabled for Steam Cloud may cause unexpected behavior.

 ## TL;DR
 Download SteamSync from github with either git or as a zip from a browser, extract the archive if necessary, and move the SteamSync folder to where you want your save backups to be.
 Open a terminal and navigate to inside your SteamSync folder (or right click and select open terminal/command prompt here from most file browsers.
 Run the following: